Mantis shrimp: Eyes

-Mantis shrimp can perceive wavelengths of light ranging from deep ultraviolet (300 nm) to far-red (720 nm) and polarized light.
-In mantis shrimp in the superfamilies Gonodactyloidea, Lysiosquilloidea, and Hemisquilloidea, the midband is made up of six omatodial rows.
-Rows 1 to 4 process colours, while rows 5 and 6 detect circularly or linearly polarized light.
+Mantis shrimp can perceive wavelengths of light ranging from deep ultraviolet (300 nm) to far-red (720 nm) and polarised light.
+In mantis shrimp in the superfamilies Gonodactyloidea, Lysiosquilloidea, and Hemisquilloidea, the midband is made up of six ommatidial rows.
+Rows 1 to 4 process colours, while rows 5 and 6 detect circularly or linearly polarised light.
 Twelve types of photoreceptor cells are in rows 1 to 4, four of which detect ultraviolet light.
+Despite the impressive range of wavelengths that mantis shrimp have the ability to see, they do not have the ability to discriminate wavelengths less than 25 nm apart.
+It is suggested that not discriminating between closely positioned wavelengths allows these organisms to make determinations of its surroundings with little processing delay.
+Having little delay in evaluating surroundings is important for mantis shrimp, since they are territorial and frequently in combat.
+However, some mantis shrimp have been found capable of distinguishing between high-saturation and low-saturation colors.

-Rows 1 to 4 of the midband are specialised for colour vision, from deep ultraviolet to far red.
 Their UV vision can detect five different frequency bands in the deep ultraviolet.
 To do this, they use two photoreceptors in combination with four different colour filters.
-They are not currently believed to be sensitive to infrared light.
+They are currently believed to be insensitive to infrared light.
 The optical elements in these rows have eight different classes of visual pigments and the rhabdom (area of eye that absorbs light from a single direction) is divided into three different pigmented layers (tiers), each for different wavelengths.
-The three tiers in rows 2 and 3 are separated by colour filters (intrarhabdomal filters) that can be divided into four distinct classes, two classes in each row.
-It is organised like a sandwich - a tier, a colour filter of one class, a tier again, a colour filter of another class, and then a last tier.
+The three tiers in rows 2 and 3 are separated by colour filters (intrarhabdomal filters) that can be divided into four distinct classes, with two classes in each row.
+Each consists of a tier, a colour filter of one class, another tier, a colour filter of another class, and then a last tier.
 These colour filters allow the mantis shrimp to see with diverse colour vision.
-Without the filters, the pigments themselves range only a small segment of the visual spectrum, about 490 to 550 nm.
-Rows 5 and 6 are also segregated into different tiers, but have only one class of visual pigment, the ninth class, and are specialised for polarization vision.
-Depending upon the species, they can detect circularly polarized light, linearly polarised light, or both.
+Without the filters, the pigments themselves make up only a small segment of the visual spectrum, from about 490 to 550 nm.
+Rows 5 and 6 are also segregated into different tiers, but have only one class of visual pigment, the ninth class, and are specialised for polarisation vision.
 A tenth class of visual pigment is found in the upper and lower hemispheres of the eye.

 Some species have at least 16 photoreceptor types, which are divided into four classes (their spectral sensitivity is further tuned by colour filters in the retinas), 12 for colour analysis in the different wavelengths (including six which are sensitive to ultraviolet light) and four for analysing polarised light.
-By comparison, most humans have only four visual pigments, of which three are dedicated to see colour, and human lenses block ultraviolet light.
+By comparison, most humans have only four visual pigments, of which three are dedicated to seeing colour, and human lenses block ultraviolet light.
 The visual information leaving the retina seems to be processed into numerous parallel data streams leading into the brain, greatly reducing the analytical requirements at higher levels.